wp-plugins/scrapeazon/readme.txt

 == Changelog ==

 = 2.1.0 =
-* Added a caching mechanism for enhanced performance.
+* Added a caching mechanism and related settings for faster performance.
 * Optimized shortcode defaults.
 * Fixed some variable and array initialization issues.
 * Added a new shortcode parameter (url) that disables display of the iframe and returns only the iframe source URL.
 * Added a new shortcode parameter (noblanks) to disable the iframe when no reviews exist.
 * Updated context-sensitive help.
 * Updated POT file.
+* Updated readme and FAQ.

 = 2.0.6 =
 * Updated data retrieval function to optimize instantiation/destruction.